 Some of the most popular positions within this area of psychology include:

-Clinical psychology is one of the most stable sectors of the psychology industry.
-Clinical psychologists are always in demand and can work in a variety of capacities within several industries.
+- Clinical Psychologists – Clinical psychology is one of the most stable sectors of the psychology industry.
+Clinical psychologists are always in demand and can work in a variety capacities within several industries.
 They diagnose and treat individuals suffering from mental illnesses and typically work in direct patient care settings.
-Most clinical psychologists hold a a Ph.D. in psychology or a Psy.D.
+Most clinical psychologists hold a Ph.D. in psychology or a Psy.D.

-Like clinical psychologists, counselors work in direct patient care settings and strive to help individuals improve the quality of their lives.
-However, where clinical psychologists treat mental illness and disorders, counselors address emotional issues that negatively affect an individuals personal life.
-Counselors typically have a master's or doctorate degree in counseling or psychology.
+- Counselors – Like clinical psychologists, counselors work in direct patient care settings and strive to help individuals improve the quality of their lives.
+However, where clinical psychologists treat mental illness and disorders, counselors address emotional issues that negatively affect an individual’s personal life.
+Counselors typically have a master’s or doctorate degree in counseling or psychology.

 A growing number of graduate degree holding psychologists are finding careers with public service and government agencies.
 Federal, local and state agencies employ psychologists to work in research and social welfare, at public hospitals and clinics, and as mental health counselors and evaluators at correctional facilities.

 A few of the most common careers in these sectors include:

 - Social worker